Bylaws of the Idaho Society of Individual Psychology (Revised 1994)

 i.
 Seek counsel from the established leaders in this field;

 j.
-Establish annual dues as necessary to keep the organization on a sound financial basis; and
+Establish annual dues as necessary to keep the organization on a sound financial basis;

 k.
-Solicit, at its discretion, the assistance of an individual, on a membership-year contract basis, in the position of Executive Director, to assist with general administrative matters of the Society, as specified within the contract.
+Solicit, at its discretion, the assistance of an individual, on a membership-year contract basis, in the position of Executive Secretary, to assist with general administrative matters of the Society, as specified within the contract.

 Section 4: Decisions – All Executive Board decisions shall be reached by consensus.
 If the Board cannot reach a consensus, then the decision shall be tabled until the next meeting.
 If no consensus can be reached at the second meeting and the situation is such that a decision must be made, a decision shall be made by majority vote.